DamianBudelewski/shinyproxy-provisioning/README.md

 ## Deployment

 ### 1. Building application
-URL of Azure Container Registry with app image: `shinyappsacr.azurecr.io/nycmetrovis`
+Definition of Docker image is created in `app/Dockerfile`.
+To build this image run `docker build -t nycmetrovis .` inside app folder.
+In this project I've configured pipeline for building this app.
+Every change on app folder, triggers build of docker image on Azure DevOps platform, and after successful build, image is deployed to Azure Container Registry `shinyappsacr.azurecr.io/nycmetrovis:TAG`.
+Definition of azure pipeline is stored in  `azure-pipelines.yml` file.

 ### 2. Creating infrastructure
-Start with moving into terraform directory, then initialize project with `terraform init` cmd.
-You should see information similar to this `Terraform has been successfully initialized!`.
-Now you can create execution plan with `terraform plan` command.
+Inside terraform directory, initialize project with `terraform init` cmd and if you will see information similar to this `Terraform has been successfully initialized!` you can move on.
+Create execution plan with `terraform plan` command.
 After a while you should see quite big output containing every resource that is planned to be deployed.
-In our case it's 9 resources `Plan: 9 to add, 0 to change, 0 to destroy`.
+In our case it's 9 resources.
 Last what we have to do is to apply this plan with `terraform apply`.
 After successful deployment you should get public ip address and fqdn name of created virtual machine.

 ```bash
 Apply complete!
 Resources: 9 added, 0 changed, 0 destroyed.